LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 Take your diagnostic completely cold (no prep) and TIMED.
 This gives you an accurate baseline.
 Many students score 145-155 on their diagnostic and improve to 165-170 with proper preparation.
 Don't be discouraged by your initial score.

-Phase 2: Skill Building (Weeks 5-10)
+Phase 2: Skill building (Weeks 5-10)

 Goal: Develop mastery in each section type, build speed